ManchiLearning/sql-for-beginners-querying-data-project/README.md

 ## Guided Project Tasks

-**Task 1: Use SELECT Statements to select columns** Learn how to SELECT statements to select one or multiple columns of database tables.
+**Task 1: Use SELECT Statements to select columns**

+* Learn how to `SELECT` statements to select one or multiple columns of database tables.

-**Task 2: Use the WHERE clause to apply conditions** Learn how to apply conditions to a SQL query using the WHERE clause.
+**Task 2: Use the WHERE clause to apply conditions**

+* Learn how to apply conditions to a SQL query using the `WHERE` clause.

-**Task 3: Apply GROUP BY to group data by columns** Learn how to group a dataset by one or more columns with the GROUP BY clause.
+**Task 3: Apply GROUP BY to group data by columns**

+* Learn how to group a dataset by one or more columns with the `GROUP BY` clause.

 ## Practice Quiz
-Q&A on SELECT, WHERE and GROUP BY clauses in SQL
+Q&A on `SELECT`, `WHERE` and `GROUP BY` clauses in SQL

 ## Capstone Activity
-Use basic SQL clauses such as SELECT, GROUP BY and WHERE to query data from the database as a Sales executive of Northwind Traders
+Use basic SQL clauses such as `SELECT`, `GROUP BY` and `WHERE` to query data from the database as a Sales executive of Northwind Traders

 ## Practice Quiz